huggingface/transformers/model_cards/joeddav/xlm-roberta-large-xnli/README.md

 This model takes [xlm-roberta-large](https://huggingface.co/xlm-roberta-large) and fine-tunes it on a combination of NLI data in 15 languages.
 It is intended to be used for zero-shot text classification, such as with the Hugging Face [ZeroShotClassificationPipeline](https://huggingface.co/transformers/master/main_classes/pipelines.html#transformers.ZeroShotClassificationPipeline).

-You can play with an interactive demo of this zero-shot technique with this model [here](https://huggingface.co/zero-shot/).

 ## Inteded Usage

 This model is intended to be used for zero-shot text classification, especially in languages other than English.
 It is fine-tuned on XNLI, which is a multilingual NLI dataset.
 The model can therefore be used with any of the languages in the XNLI corpus: